buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_ElementAssemblyTypeOCSSuspension.md

+# Pset_ElementAssemblyTypeOCSSuspension

 Common energy suspension properties used in railway.
 The property set can be used by the predefined type SUSPENSION_ASSEMBLY of IfcElementAssembly.
 <!-- end of short definition -->